Roswell, New Mexico creator and star break down season 2 finale and that last-minute shock

 MACKENZIE: That was me.
 I felt like it was the correct mix of amusing and menacing and Mr. Jones is going to be really fun to write because that's sort of where he lives: between amusing and menacing.
 Nathan loves that beard.
 He walks differently when he had it.
 His whole vibe changes.
-He becomes this like silver, bartender guy, who I don't know.
+He becomes this, like, Silver Lake bartender guy, who I don't know.

 We saw Liz decided to move to California at the end and Max chose not to follow.
 Why is their relationship failing right now?

 MACKENZIE: Max has had secrets his entire life.
 He's a very, very, very good liar because his entire life he's had to lie to everyone who loves him and he hasn't yet learned how to be a true partner to Liz.
 He makes a lot of promises and doesn't follow through.
 That said, Liz's ambition is overwhelming to her and what she's doing with the alien DNA is unethical.
 It's not right.
 In her mind, it's "I'm taking a risk, but I could possibly save so many people."
 In his mind, the risk is too great.
 You don't just get to mess with somebody else, even if she's saying it's not hurting anyone.
 There's this moment in the fight where she says, "I'm not hurting anyone," and he just looks at her with this searing look and it's like, no, she is.
 They're hurting each other.
 I think that politically right now, they are on opposite sides of a major issue that affects both of them.
 We wanted to tell a story in which the conflict in their relationship just comes from the two of them.
 It's not about Diego.
 It's not about California.
 It's about Liz and Max and they're not able to align right now.
 They love each other so much, but sometimes that's just not enough.

 Jeanine, did you feel like Liz was doing the right thing by leaving for now?